 - Testimonials on a landing page can increase conversions by 34%

 With these stats in mind, it's apparent that simply keeping a slider of testimonials on your homepage isn't enough.
-With website visitors entering your website through a variety of pages (tuition, athletics, admissions, etc.), it's essential that social proof is on your school's most important landing pages.
+With prospective students and parents entering your website through a variety of pages (tuition, athletics, admissions, etc.), social proof must be on your school's most important landing pages.

 - Keep them brief, with the option to "Read More"